Petersburg, West Virginia: Geography

 According to the United States Census Bureau, the city has a total area of 1.62 sqmi, all of it land.

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-According to the Köppen Climate Classification system, Petersburg has an Oceanic climate, abbreviated "Cfb" on climate maps.
+According to the Köppen Climate Classification system, Petersburg has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Transportation

 Petersburg is served by several surface highways.
 The most prominent of these is U.S. Route 220, which enters Petersburg from the direction of Franklin and exits eastward towards Moorefield.
 West Virginia Route 28 and West Virginia Route 55 run concurrently through Petersburg, entering from the direction of Seneca Rocks and joining U.S. Route 220 on its journey towards Moorefield.
 Finally, West Virginia Route 42 begins at Route 28 and Route 55 in Moorefield, heading northward towards Elk Garden.

+Grant County Airport is located 1.2 miles southwest of the city center.

 Medical care

 Grant Memorial Hospital serves three counties in the West Virginia Panhandle.